Audio/MIDI multitrack recording software

 Fader

-• Put a finger on the fader and move it horizontally.
-The fader thumb doesn't move as fast as your finger does, so you can control it accurately.
+• Place a finger on the fader and move it horizontally.
+The fader thumb does not move as fast as your finger, allowing for accurate control.

 • Tapping the left half moves it down one step, tapping the right half moves it up one step.